maros/Zway-RemoteHost/README.md

 ## ip

-IP address of the remote host
+IP address of the remote host (must be in the same network)

 ## username